 When troubles of all kinds take your child away, the only thing I know to do is to keep giving them back to the One who gave them to you in the first place.
 In every storm keep trusting Him.
 Bring Him your child and your deadened soul.
 He can make your heart beat again.
 He can bring you back to life and give you a gift – HOPE.

 Hope is what we need to press on.

-This Bible verse strengthens this hope in me:
+This Bible verse strengthens hope in my heart:

 Pray with me: Dear God, thank you for the gift of hope.
-Only you can make my heart beat again.
-Hope is exactly what I need as I face another year with my child.
-When I’m struggling, don’t let me forget your great love, compassion and faithfulness.
+Only You can make my heart beat again.
+Hope is exactly what I need as I face another year on this hard and painful journey with my child.
+When I struggle with hopelessness, don’t let me forget Your great love, compassion, and faithfulness.
 What beautiful lifelines they are.
-Thank you for this New Year’s gift.
+I praise You for this New Year’s gift.